apaleo/announcements/README.md

 ## apaleo API Announcements

-This repo is for team announcements only.
+This repo is for apaleo API announcements only.

 To file a bug or start a discussion, please go to https://github.com/apaleo/api and create a new issue.